jaykape/databases-experiment/mongodb/readme.md

 ## Why use Mongo?

 MongoDB is a NoSQL document database.
+In most cases, if performance or scalability is not the limiting factor, people reach for a relational database (RDBMS) first.

+If we want NoSQL it depending on how our application interact with data.

 https://www.reddit.com/r/webdev/comments/pkxkcd/when_should_i_actually_use_mongodb/